Meet the team

 I really enjoy pub quizzing, and I can be found quizzing a couple of times a week.
 I also like to go to see different genres of shows at the Theatre.
 I also enjoy live music and have been known to have a go on the karaoke – despite not being much of a singer!

-Kyra Innes : Investigator
+Kyra Innes : Lead Investigator/Medium

 Background: